 With chapters on emoji as gesture; internet history; the subtypes of Internet People; and linguistic gems aplenty, this book will make you happy the internet was invented.
-And in the current political climate, sometimes it’s nice to remember that the internet isn’t just a trashfire of neo-Nazi bullshit.
+And in the current political climate, sometimes it’s nice to remember that the internet isn’t just a trashfire of arguing polarities.

 The Worlds of Existentialism by Maurice Friedman (ed.)

 The Worlds of Existentialism is an anthology of titles by various existentialist authors.
 As such, it’s hard to review; but if you’re just getting started in existential philosophy, psychology or psychotherapy, I would definitely recommend it.